VGP/vgp-tools/Core/Library-interface.md

 ```
 I64  oneGotoGroup  (OneFile *vf, I64 i);
 ```
 Goto the first object in group i.
-Return the size (in objects) of the group, or 0 if an error (i out of range or vf has not group type).
+Return the size (number of objects) of the group, or 0 if an error (i out of range or vf does not have group type defined).
 Only works for binary files.

 ```
 void oneUserBuffer (OneFile *vf, char lineType, void *buffer);
 ```
 A buffer is used to capture the list element of each line type that has one.
-This routine allows you to reassign the buffer to one you've allocated, or to revert to a default system buffer if 'buffer' = NULL.
+This routine allows you to reassign the buffer to one you have allocated, or to revert to a default system buffer if 'buffer' = NULL.
 The previous buffer (if any) is freed.
 The user must ensure that a buffer they supply is large enough.
-BTW, this buffer is overwritten with each new line read of the given type.
+By the way, this buffer is overwritten with each new line read of the given type.

 # DATA TYPES